E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 PC-Test SSH  → Fails
 ```

-This confirms that the VTY ACL blocks remote management from PC-Test without blocking its normal network connectivity.
+This confirms that the VTY ACL blocks remote management from PC-Test without blocking normal network connectivity.

 ---